QUOTES-Reactions to Russia's strike on Ukraine's Odesa port | Law-Order

 QUOTES-Reactions to Russia's strike on Ukraine's Odesa port

-UNITED NATIONS SPOKESPERSON "The Secretary-General (Antonio Guterres) unequivocally condemns reported strikes today in the Ukrainian port of Odesa.
+"The Secretary-General (Antonio Guterres) unequivocally condemns reported strikes today in the Ukrainian port of Odesa.
 Yesterday, all parties made clear commitments on the global stage to ensure the safe movement of Ukrainian grain and related products to global markets.
 These products are desperately needed to address the global food crisis and ease the suffering of millions of people in need around the globe.
 Full implementation by the Russian Federation, Ukraine and Turkey is imperative."
+UKRAINIAN PRESIDENT VOLODYMYR ZELENSKIY

-UKRAINE FOREIGN MINISTRY SPOKESPERSON OLEG NIKOLENKO "The Russian missile is Vladimir Putin's spit in the face of UN Secretary General Antonio Guterres and Turkish President Recep Erdogan, who went to great lengths to reach an agreement and to whom Ukraine is grateful."
+"This proves only one thing: no matter what Russia says and promises, it will find ways not to implement it (the grain deal)."
+U.S. AMBASSADOR TO KYIV BRIDGET BRINK

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)